CephalofairGames/merc-packs-faq/index.md

 **Tear Reality (7, top) – What does ‘as if you occupied’ mean?** See General Rules, above.

 **Ancestry Note** - Cassandra is an Aesther for any situations that check Ancestry (such as some event cards).

+**Solo Item** - <span class="hidden">The Basin has two sides but is *not* a flip item.
+You choose the side you bring before the scenario.
+This is described in the solo scenario rules.</span>

 ![divider](/assets/images/divider2.png)